wolfderechter/2021-java-g-28/README.md

 # Welcome to G28!

 This is the GitHub repository for project-workshop II: programming.
 U can find and clone all the source code in here.
 The project is about a help desk application where the customer can log-in, view their tickets, create tickets and view the feedback on their tickets.
+This repository is the back-end where employees can login and manage tickets, contracts, contracttypes and employees depending on the rights.
 This is a school project for the company actemium.

 ## Table of contents